ifeeng/ifeeng/_posts/2019-12-22-blackrock-vanguard-china-alipay-tencent.md

   - vanguard
 ---

 The teaming up of Vanguard and AntFinance made some [headlines][antvan] a couple of months back.
-Just last week, news [broke][bloackrock] that Backrock and Temasek jointly partnered with CCB (China Construction Bank) to enter Chinese market, with a possibility to bring Tencent into the team.
+Just last week, news [broke][blackrock] that Backrock and Temasek jointly partnered with CCB (China Construction Bank) to enter Chinese market, with a possibility to bring Tencent into the team.

 As an ordinary Chinese consumer, what does that mean for me?